lucascbeyeler/zmbackup/README.md

 $ zmbackup -r -m  full-20170621201603
 ```

-The restore on account act different of the rest of the restore actions, as you should inform the account you want to restore, and the destination of that account, aside from the sessionID.
-This will dump all the content inside that account in that session in the destination account.
+The restoreOnAccount act different of the rest of the restore actions, as you should inform the account you want to restore, and the destination of that account, aside from the sessionID.
+This will dump all the content inside that account from that session in the destination account.

 ```
 $ zmbackup -r -ro full-20170621201603 slayerofdemons@boletaria.com chosenundead@lordran.com
 ```

-To remove a backup session, you only need to use the option -d or --delete, and inform the session you want to delete.
-Or, if you want to remove all the backups before X days, you can use the option -hp or --housekeep to execute the Housekeep process. **WARNING**: The housekeep can take sometime depending the ammount of data you want to remove.
+To remove a backup session, you only need to use the option **-d** or **--delete**, and inform the session you want to delete.
+Or, if you want to remove all the backups before X days, you can use the option **-hp** or **--housekeep** to execute the Housekeep process. **WARNING**: The housekeep can take sometime depending the ammount of data you want to remove.

 ```
 $ zmbackup -d full-20170621201603